lzeduardo64/pokemon-rjv/INSTALL.md

     >   cd
     >   sudo umount /mnt/c
     >   sudo mount -t drvfs C: /mnt/c -o metadata,noatime
-    >   cd <folder where pokeemerald is to be stored>
+    >   cd <folder where Pokémon RJV is to be stored>
     >   ```
-    >   Where *\<folder where pokeemerald is to be stored>* is the path of the folder [where you chose to store pokeemerald](#Choosing-where-to-store-pokeemerald-WSL1).
+    >   Where *\<folder where Pokémon RJV is to be stored>* is the path of the folder [where you chose to store Pokémon RJV](#Choosing-where-to-store-Pokémon RJV-WSL1).
 Then run the `git clone` command again.
     </details>

-2. Install agbcc into pokeemerald.
+2. Install agbcc into Pokémon RJV.
 The commands to run depend on certain conditions. **You should only follow one of the listed instructions**:
-- If agbcc has **not been built before** in the folder where you chose to store pokeemerald, run the following commands to build and install it into pokeemerald:
+- If agbcc has **not been built before** in the folder where you chose to store Pokémon RJV, run the following commands to build and install it into Pokémon RJV:

     ```bash
     git clone https://github.com/pret/agbcc
     cd agbcc
     ./build.sh
-    ./install.sh ../pokeemerald
+    ./install.sh ../pokemon-rjv
     ```

-- **Otherwise**, if agbcc has been built before (e.g. if the git clone above fails), but was **last built on a different terminal** than the one currently used (only relevant to Windows, e.g. switching from msys2 to WSL1), then run the following commands to build and install it into pokeemerald:
+- **Otherwise**, if agbcc has been built before (e.g. if the git clone above fails), but was **last built on a different terminal** than the one currently used (only relevant to Windows, e.g. switching from msys2 to WSL1), then run the following commands to build and install it into Pokémon RJV:

     ```bash
     cd agbcc
     git clean -fX
     ./build.sh
-    ./install.sh ../pokeemerald
+    ./install.sh ../pokemon-rjv
     ```

 - **Otherwise**, if agbcc has been built before on the same terminal, run the following commands to install agbcc into pokeemerald:

     ```bash
     cd agbcc
-    ./install.sh ../pokeemerald
+    ./install.sh ../pokemon-rjv
     ```

     <details>